CopernicaMarketingSoftware/Documentation/SMTPeter/dkim-signing.md

 The private keys are stored on the SMTPeter servers and are never exposed.
 The technology behind the public and private keys is very secure, yet, if someone spends a lot of time on it, keys can be broken.
-Therefore, you do want to update your keys every now and then.
+Therefore, you do want to use new keys every now and then.
+If you use SMTPeter's standard suggestions, you will get this behavior automatically.
+If you want to use SMTPeter with your own generated keys, updating the keys is left to you.